codingame-team/DnD-5th-Edition-API/README.md

 Prerequisites:
 - Run in binary mode:
+  - Installer pyinstaller: `pip install pyinstaller`
     - install.sh (to compile project on macOS/Linux versions)
     - install.bat (to compile project on windows versions)
 - Run in interpreted mode (useful for debugging)
   - List of required modules for python v3.11:
       ./requirements.txt